JamWheat/hex-sweeper/readme.md

 > Turns out building pre-build boards in a hex grid is a huge pain in the ass (at least the way I have my hex grid).
 Even a "small" board six hexes to a side has nearly 100 cells, ripe for bugs in the building and game execution.
 I truly think making the procedural board generation will be easier than making bigger boards by hand, so I am bumping that up the priority list.
 Plus, once that's done, the game can still have "preset" boards, they will just run through the generation function same as a "custom" board.

-- code dynamic board generation
+- **Done!** code dynamic board generation
 - **Done** code spreadFromEmpty functionality
+- starting window so players can choose board size and mine density
+- justify UI to browswer window
 - "soft click" functionality, graphics
 - middle mouse button or click on a numbered cell to reveal all adjacent unflagged, unclicked cells (whether they have mines or not)
-- allow the player to choose mine density
-  - effectively tweaking the random mine algorithm
 - high score table
 - store user information
 - enhance UI